 Do you really know the rules of golf?
 Try these questions and text your answers to 087-3140467.
-The winner will receive a Kartel shirt just in time for Captain’s Day!
+The winner will receive a Kartel shirt as worn by Paddy Harrington!

-Thanks to all who entered last weeks Caption Contest and congrats to the winner Johnny Downes, Ballinlough, Cork who wins a classy Kartel shirt compliments of Golfstyle Galway.
-All the best captions are on the blog.
+Congrats to last weeks winner Willie Morrison, Fermoy, Cork who wins a classy Kartel shirt compliments of Golfstyle Galway.

 Bet Your Balls-